DarthDanAmesh/data_dashboard/README.md

+### Has Dashboards made using semantic.dashboards
-# Modelling Wine-DATA from the UCI Machine Learning repository,
+### Covers modelling Wine-DATA from the UCI Machine Learning repository with jupyternotebooks
-# modelling-and-prediction
-#python3 jupyter notebook
-#EDA, Modelling, Prediction
+#### EDA,Modelling, Prediction